Flutter

 Known Limitations

-Maestro cannot be used to test Flutter Desktop or Flutter Web apps (yet).
+Maestro cannot be used to test Flutter Desktop apps yet.